ArduPilot/ardupilot_wiki/dev/source/docs/plane-commands-in-guided-mode.rst

 Plane Commands in Guided Mode
 =============================

-This article lists the MAVLink commands that affect the movement of a Plane or Quadplane.
+This article lists the MAVLink commands that affect the movement of a Plane or QuadPlane.
 Normally these commands are sent by a ground station or :ref:`Companion Computers <companion-computers>` often running `DroneKit <http://dronekit.io/>`__.

 .. note::